ossf/tac/process/working-group-lifecycle.md

 * All significant artifacts should be archived as appropriate
 * Meeting series removed from calendar, mail list closed, and any other administrative items similarly put to closure as needed

+## Submission Process

+### Working Group creation or change of lifecycle stage

+For initiating the creation of a new WG or for requesting a change of a WG lifecycle stage, an application must be submitted to the TAC.
+To this end, a lead of the WG (or anyone in the case of an Archived WG) creates a PR in this repository with the following changes:

+* A new file in the `wg-lifecycle-documents` directory containing all information requested for a WG creation or a lifecycle change review.
+This file must be based on the template for the respective lifecycle stage in the `templates` directory.
+The `WG_NAME_` prefix of the template must be replaced by the WG name.

+* Modification of the table listing all projects in the [README](../README.md) of this repository by either updating the status field of the WG in the table to the intended new lifecycle stage or by adding the WG to the table in case of a WG creation request.

+The TAC members review the PR and upon approval according to voting criteria defined in the [OpenSSF charter](https://cdn.platform.linuxfoundation.org/agreements/openssf.pdf), the PR can be merged.
+The new WG has been created and the new lifecycle stage is in effect after the PR is merged.